galantejulian/App_color_session_cookies/README.md

 # App_color_session_cookies

-App sencilla para poner en práctica los conceptos de session y cookies.
-Se ingresan algunos datos que se podrán visualizar luego, y se selecciona el color al que se quiere cambiar el fondo.
+Simple app to implement the concepts of session and cookies.
+Enter some data that can be viewed later, and select the color to which you want to change the background.

 ![Screenshot](captura-pantalla.png)

-se utilizó html, css y javascript. node, express y ejs.
+tech: html, css y javascript.
+node, express y ejs.

+  🙌